axibase/atsd-use-cases/research/analysis/treasuries-as-assets/README.md

 Two unique patterns are visible above.
 Chinese buying and selling of U.S. treasuries remains stable, indicating no change in position, from 2010 onward.
 While the second distinct pattern is shown by the black and grey lines and indicates that foreign governments continue to purchase positions in U.S. treasuries.
-The grey line, which is total ownership less China, resembles the black line more closely then it does the red, indicating that China's influence over United States markets may be less significant than some analysts indicate.
+The grey line, which is total ownership less China, resembles the black line more closely then it does the red, indicating Chinese influence over United States markets may be less significant than some analysts indicate.

 Additionally, when displayed on an inverted axis with data from **Figure 11**, the pattern of Fed-set interest rates much more